George Tillman Jr.: Barbershop

 While Tillman was editing Men of Honor, his producing partner Robert Teitel presented him with the Barbershop script, written by Mark Brown.
 Both Tillman and Teitel instantly knew that Barbershop was going to be comical yet hit an emotional chord with the audience.
 Barbershop stars Ice Cube, Anthony Anderson, and Cedric the Entertainer, and it is based on the social life of a South Side of Chicago Barbershop.
 The film also has three original songs by the famous R&B singer, Sherod Lindsey.

 Tillman and Teitel took the script to Twentieth Century Fox, but they failed to pass it because they were not satisfied with the script.
 The same was said with Fox 2000 and Fox Searchlight.
 A bit discouraged, the two went to MGM due to one of the executive of Men of Honor, Alex Gardner, and they bought it.

 In 2001, Barbershop began filming in Chicago.
 The film was located in the South Chicago community area and what was once a laundromat, was now the set for the barbershop.
 In comparison to Soul Food, which was made in 1997, Tillman still strived to show African Americans in a more positive outlook.

 In regard to marketing the film, MGM spent $12 million in marketing alone because the company knew how important and effective it would be.
 According to Tillman, "if a studio get behind an African American film, which has universal themes, and markets it like any other movie, you can make a lot of money."
 Both Tillman and Robert made sure to be involved with the marketing scheme because they wanted to make sure that the film was delivered as a heartfelt yet comical piece.

 On September 13, 2002, Barbershop was released in theaters and made a grand total of $77, 063, 924.

 The Longest Ride

 Tillman directed the 2015 romantic drama The Longest Ride, based on Nicholas Sparks' 2013 novel of the same name.

 More recently, his production company State Street Pictures, signed a first look deal with Sony Pictures Television.

 Personal life

-Tillman is married to actress Marcia Wright.
-Tillman and Wright have one child together and would like to move back to Chicago in the near future.
-"For me as a filmmaker, being familiar with my environment is important.
-I don't want to get caught up in this whole Hollywood thing…Chicago keeps me grounded," which Tillman stated in the introduction of Hollywood on Lake Michigan: 100 Years of Chicago and the Movies.
+Tillman is married to actress Marcia Wright and has one child.